13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 The newest addition to Hawaii’s rooftop scene, Five-One-Six is a seasonal rooftop pop-up bar atop the luxurious Four Seasons Resort Oahu at Ko Olina.
 Located on the resort’s private rooftop with panoramic ocean views, this exclusive summer hideaway channels speakeasy vibes with carefully curated experiences.

 What sets Five-One-Six apart is its focus on the golden hour transition from sunset to starlight.
 Each cocktail is meticulously crafted to capture the essence of the island using local ingredients and unexpected flavor combinations.
-During my visit last summer, I sipped their signature Lokahi (bourbon infused with basil, lilikoi, and matcha syrup) while watching the sun melt into the Pacific-a memory that sustained me through mainland winter.
+During my visit last summer, I sipped their signature Lokahi (bourbon infused with basil, lilikoi, and matcha syrup) while watching the sun melt into the Pacific, a memory that sustained me through mainland winter.

-Pro tip: This is the only high-end rooftop experience outside of Waikiki, making it perfect for those staying on Oahu’s west side.
-Since it’s only open Friday and Saturday evenings during summer months (July-September), reservations are essential-contact the Four Seasons concierge at least two weeks in advance.
+Pro tip: Operates first-come, first-served Thursdays-Saturdays 4:30-7:30pm, no reservations accepted.
+Since it’s only open Friday and Saturday evenings during summer months (July-September), reservations are essential, contact the Four Seasons concierge at least two weeks in advance.

 Price range: $$$$ | Best for: Exclusive sunset cocktails | Dress code: Resort elegant